Creating and agreeing the REQUIREMENTS for a project are only part of the story (what the project is going to do – an important part!)

 - Product Acceptance Criteria.
 This should document the WHAT and the HOW that will be carried out as part of agreeing successful project closure.
 It must be the Customer/Users perspective.
 The actual criteria used can be taken from a wide choice of aspects, and may include elements such as ease of use, reliability, operating costs, performance data, etc. This should also include HOW the objectives, deliverables and other outcomes of the project are to be approved.

 - Constraints.
 All projects have constraints – often put there by humans – sometimes by the rules of physics!
-A constraint is anything which impedes the project team s work.
+A constraint is anything that impedes the project team s work.
 The obvious choices may include, time, cost, quality, key milestone dates or logistics, standards, procedures, directives, compliance, legal and law, health and safety, technology, etc. Whatever.
 Get them down and agreed – then plan accordingly.

 - Assumptions.
 In a nutshell, anything you believe to be true.
 Do not use this section to capture a load of disguised risks (although stated assumptions may lead to generated risks).
 Documenting them at the start of a project helps test these assumptions and get them agreed.
 Should these assumptions prove to be false at a later date, these captured statements can be used as a basis to plan and manage the way forward.